 The Programme upgrades and repairs bridges to enhance access for local communities and facilitate higher productivity vehicle access.

-ROUND THREE NOW OPEN
+ROUND THREE IS NOW CLOSED

 The Australian Government provides a number of assistance measures to support farm families, farm businesses and rural communities to prepare for, manage through and recover from drought and other hardship.
 This includes a range of additional measures announced in the Agricultural Competitiveness White Paper.